Yalova Peninsula massacres: Events between August 1920 and March 1921

 After the defeat of the Ottoman Empire in World War I the peninsula was occupied by Great Britain.
 At the end of 1920 control of the region was ceded to Greek troops.
-The advance of the Greek forces in June–July 1920 eastwards, outside of the 'Smyrna zone', brought an inter ethnic conflict in the Izmit district between Turkish and Greek regulars and some Circassian mercenaries, the latter acting in a subordinate role according to Toynbee.
-Turkish irregulars responded by excoriating Christian villages in the Iznik region, east of Yalova and outside the area controlled by the Greek forces.
+The advance of the Greek forces in June–July 1920 eastwards, outside of the 'Smyrna zone', brought an inter ethnic conflict in the İzmit district between Turkish and Greek regulars and some Circassian mercenaries, the latter acting in a subordinate role according to Toynbee.
+Turkish irregulars responded by attacking Christian villages in the Iznik region, east of Yalova and outside the area controlled by the Greek forces.
 In the nearby city of Iznik, some 539 Greeks, 20 Armenians and 18 Jews were killed on 15 August 1920.
 Greek and Armenian survivors from deportations of World War I who had returned to their villages were also subject of atrocities, massacres and village burnings by Turkish gangs.
 Most of these atrocities happened in villages east of lake Iznik.
 The documents in the Ottoman archives accuse the Christian emigres of committing the same atrocities and this is agreed by the western allied report.
 During the battles in spring 1920 between Turkish and Greek forces, the Greek advance failed.

-Ever since summer 1920 the Greek forces held an extensive and largely Muslim area, in which groups of nationalist Turks engaged in espionage along with the Turkish Kuvay-i Milliye bands operating against the Greek lines of communication.
-In the aftermath of the Greek failure, Greek troops took vengeance on Turkish villages which they suspected of harboring anti-Greek activity and in search of hidden weapons.
+Ever since summer 1920 the Greek forces held an extensive and largely Muslim area, in which groups of nationalist Turks engaged in espionage along with the Turkish Kuva-yi Milliye bands operating against the Greek lines of communication.
+In the aftermath of the Greek failure, Greek troops took vengeance on Turkish villages which they suspected of harbouring anti-Greek activity and in search of hidden weapons.
 The Ottoman documents indicate that the local Turkish villages were disarmed and so became easy prey to the local Greek/Armenian gangs to plundered them.

 Following the Greek occupation complaints were made by the local Turkish population to the Ottoman and Allied authorities against Greek atrocities but apparently without much effect.
 In a report from the Ottoman gendarmerie of Balikesir region to the gendarmerie headquarters it was stated that since the Greek occupation (August 1920) the Turkish population was subjected to cases of killings, torture, rape and theft.
 The weapons of the Muslim population were collected and handed over to the local Greeks and Armenians.
 According to Ottoman archive documents, the villages of Dutluca (7 September 1920), Bayırköy and Paşayayla in the region of Orhangazi were burned and the population massacred.
 In the Yalova area, the village of Çınarcık was looted and locals mistreated, some killed.